 Hi friends!
 If you’re looking for an easy quesadilla recipe, you’ve come to the right place!

 Seriously, though, hubby and I enjoy quesadillas on the regular.
-They’re super easy to whip up, you can put as little or as much as you want in ’em and they always taste amazing.
+They’re super easy to whip up, you can put as little or as much as you want in them and they always taste amazing.

 I’ve shared other varieties before, like chicken, turkey, and even breakfast quesadillas.

 How To Make Ground Beef Quesadillas

 Full details are in the recipe card below, but here are the basics:

 - Pour in beef stock/broth (or you could use water).
-Once stock/broth is absorbed (and beef is cooked), remove ground beef from the pan.
+Once stock/broth is absorbed, remove the ground beef from the pan.

 - Top with cooked ground beef.